OguzPastirmaci/misc/ubuntu-cn-gpu.md

 ### 4 - Reboot the instance

 There's a bug that causes interfaces to be renamed.
 We're tracking it with Canonical.
 Rebooting the node once before configuring the RDMA interfaces fixes the issue in the meantime.

+Instead of rebooting from within the instance (e.g., `sudo reboot`), try rebooting from the console or CLI.

+CLI example:

+`oci compute instance action --action reset --instance-id $INSTANCE_ID`

 ### 5 - Check the Mellanox config log again